“What’s the secret sauce?”

 The book was the last thing on my mind.
 I needed to find a job, a career, but nothing seemed to work out.
-I met up with a college friend during this tumultuous time and she said point blank,
+I met up with a college friend during this tumultuous time, and she said point blank,

 “You need to take this time to finish the book.
 People need it.”

 Finishing the book meant leaving LA and moving back to the middle of nowhere to live with my parents...
 NOPE.
-I had always heard you couldn’t make any money as a writer unless you traditionally publish, or unless you're a household name like J.K.
+I had always heard you couldn’t make any money as a writer unless you traditionally publish or unless you're a household name like J.K.
 Rowling.
 I felt like I was failing by moving back into the house I grew up in, in a town where moving back made you feel like you failed.
 It killed me, but I didn’t have much choice.
-I was overcome by doubts.
+I was overcome with doubts.
 I wasn’t motivated—I was depressed and felt no purpose in this world.

 But over that period of months, the few times I pulled up my book on my computer, I couldn’t help but smile.
-I would get that ping deep inside me again, saying, “This is good Kerry, really good.”
+I would get that ping deep inside me again, saying, “This is good, Kerry, really good.”

-So I wrote a little more and a little more, and eventually developed my manuscript, even though I had no idea what a manuscript even looked like.
+So I wrote a little more and a little more and eventually developed my manuscript even though I had no idea what a manuscript even looked like.
 I opened up a Word document, and I wrote... and wrote... and wrote.
 If I could get through this story, I knew the rest of the pieces would fall into place later.

 Step 4: Publish Your Book

-IngramSpark didn’t judge my manuscript, or question my intentions for turning this book into a movement.
+IngramSpark didn’t judge my manuscript or question my intentions for turning this book into a movement.

 IngramSpark gave me a platform to share my work, to become a part of something bigger.